zxk688/CADFormer/README.md

 ## Datasets

-We created the RRSIS-HR dataset based on the [RSVG-HR](https://github.com/LANMNG/LQVG) dataset.
-RRSIS-HR can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1VG6sxkOuzeWelE7zkVv1Sw?pwd=wust) or [One Drive](https://onedrive.live.com/?ls=true&cid=9D2E24A3EBA4223F&id=9D2E24A3EBA4223F%21s9594f91279ad492d8d8ed1c3e8d628e5&parId=root&o=OneUp).
+The proposed RRSIS-HR can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1VG6sxkOuzeWelE7zkVv1Sw?pwd=wust) or [One Drive](https://onedrive.live.com/?ls=true&cid=9D2E24A3EBA4223F&id=9D2E24A3EBA4223F%21s9594f91279ad492d8d8ed1c3e8d628e5&parId=root&o=OneUp).
 Another dataset used in this study is [RRSIS-D](https://drive.google.com/drive/folders/1Xqi3Am2Vgm4a5tHqiV9tfaqKNovcuK3A).

 ## Acknowledgements

 The codes are heavily borrowed from [RMSIN](https://github.com/Lsan2401/RMSIN) and [LAVT](https://github.com/yz93/LAVT-RIS).
+We created the RRSIS-HR dataset based on the [RSVG-HR](https://github.com/LANMNG/LQVG) dataset.
 We'd like to thank the authors for their excellent work.